DNM1008/Qtile-config/README.md

 Autostart programs and external tray icons (copyq, nm-applet, blueman, picom, pama-tray-icon) is at `~/.config/qtile/autostart.sh`.

 You might want to install xmodmap and/or input-remapper to edit your keyboard mappings.

+You might have to make the autostart file executable: `sudo chmod +x ~/.config/qtile/autostart.sh`

 Special thanks to [DT](https://gitlab.com/dwt1), this config file is just his config file but customised a little bit by me.